kevintam20504/KCJ-Physics/README.md

 ## Features

--Gravity simulator: satellite orbiting a planet -Ricochet simulator: projectile launched at a wall with an angle -Collision simulator: collision of two sliding blocks
+- Gravity simulator: satellite orbiting a planet
+- Ricochet simulator: projectile launched at a wall with an angle
+- Collision simulator: collision of two sliding blocks

 ## NetBeans